 Eric’s musical skills and talents were nurtured by a musical family from a very young age.
 He credit’s his desire to be a bass player to his uncle Maynard Meyer.
 He was given his first bass at age 11 and the journey began.

 His reputation as a twin cities bass player started with “The Dog Pound Blues Band” when he was just fifteen years old.
-At the age of 18, Eric began his professional career heading out on the road with the David Collin Bryant Band right after he graduated from high school.
+At the age of 18, Eric began his professional career heading out on the road with the David Collin Bryant Band right after his graduation from high school.

 In his 30 year musical career, Eric has shared the stage with such greats as: Lady Blues, Claudette King, and Jimi “Primetime” Smith Carvin Jones, Mario Dawson, and Claudette King as well as many other great musicians.
 The Pete Kavanaugh Group, the Daily Grind, and the Kurt Jorgensen Band are among the many previous bands he has played with.
 He also plays with The Craig Clark Band as well as own project, "Eric Meyer and the Great Northern Rhythm Section.

 Mike DuBois, Drums

 Drummer, Mike DuBois first began his masterful drumming on the pots and pans in his parents’ kitchen.
 At the tender age of six, little did anyone suspect that this was going to be a life-long passion.
 Mike’s talent was nurtured when those same parents bought him a drum set to keep him from playing pots, pans, on the furniture, on books and anything else he could find.
 Thus a great career began.

 Known for his intense style of drumming, Mike has the versatility to play many styles of music.
 He is considered one of the premier drummers in the Twin Cities Area.
 Mike was also a coproducer of the album "Leopard Print Dress".

 Highlights in his career are: playing at the Guthrie theater with The Lamont Cranston Band, and playing with Dan Aykroyd.
 He lists playing for his beautiful wife, Dee and her band (The Dee Miller Band) above all.